BaiyangZhang/BaiyangZhang.github.io/_posts/2024-06-28-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-I.md

 \end{align*}
 $$

-It is connected with the normal ordering at $m$ by
+We can also rewrite it into normal ordering at $m$:

 $$
 \begin{align*}